 Born in Aberdeen, MD, in 1914, James studied law at the University of Maryland and practiced in Bel Air for 38 years.
 As President of the Maryland Senate, Bill James was the principal architect of many of Maryland's most important environmental laws, including the tidal wetlands law, Program Open Space, and agricultural land preservation.

 James was a man of vision who will not be forgotten for his contributions to the betterment of Maryland's environment.

 Margaret Rosch Jones

-The legacy of Margaret Rosch Jones was one of the influences in the establishment of Citizen Stewardship Grant.
+The legacy of Margaret Rosch Jones was one of the influences in the establishment of Community Stewardship Grant.
 She was the executive director and moving spirit of the Keep Maryland Beautiful Program for many years.

 The Trust hopes to remind citizens of her devotion, energy, and ingenuity by presenting an award in her name to a group whose voluntary activities personified these attributes that Margaret Jones brought to her work.

 Born in 1906, Margaret Jones was dedicated to the preservation of the Chesapeake Bay.
 One of her “pet projects” was a statewide contest with prizes for winners of gasoline station inspections.
 Margaret Jones had a genius IQ, wrote poetry in her spare time and was a self-taught Latin scholar.